 - Those with underlying health issues.

-These groups are more likely to develop complications from the viruses and require hospital care.
-People in these groups are also more likely to die from a COVID-19 or flu infection.
+These groups are more likely to develop complications from the viruses and need hospital care.

 What complications can develop from having COVID-19 or flu?